rlmcneary2/react-modal-queue/README.md

 Raise modal dialogs and views from any JavaScript code in a React application. **This package is different from other React modal packages because it does _not_ require a component in every location that a modal element needs to appear, instead a single ModalProvider is used to display modals.** This is especially helpful when a modal element needs to be displayed but the modal may not be related to the current view in the UI; for example a long-running background process encounters a problem and needs to display an error.

-There is a live example using ModalProvider and raiseModalElement at [CodePen](https://codepen.io/rlmcneary2/pen/LaMJVz) to help you get started.
-Another [CodePen](https://codepen.io/rlmcneary2/pen/pYYpQv) example shows the use of [react-transition-group](http://reactcommunity.org/react-transition-group/) to animate the appearance and disappearance of the modal.
+## Examples
+A basic JavaScript and CSS implementation to display the modal above the page contents.
+[Demonstrates using `ModalProvider` and `raiseModalElement`](https://codepen.io/rlmcneary2/pen/LaMJVz).

+A more complex example that demonstrates [animating the appearance and disappearance of the modal](https://codepen.io/rlmcneary2/pen/LaMJVz) using [react-transition-group](http://reactcommunity.org/react-transition-group/) and CSS.

 ## Install
 ```